orangejuice/blog/data/activity/book-華人壯陽史-2024/record.en.md

 date: 2024-01-09 04:58:53+08:00
 douban:
   rating: 0
-  subtitle: Pi Guoli / 2024 / Taiwan Business Press
+  subtitle: Pi Guoli / 2024 / Taiwan Commercial Press
 ---

-From Taiwan Business Press comes 'The History of Chinese Vigor: From Erotic Interpretation to Medicine Culture, The Pathway of Nourishment in Modern Chinese & Western Medicine (Second Edition)'.
-Have to say, this blurp is too vivid 🤦🏻‍♀️
+From Taiwan Commercial Press, 'The History of Chinese Virility: From the Interpretation of Desire to the Culture of Medicines, the Nourishing Path of Modern Chinese and Western Medicine (Second Edition).'
+It has to be said, this blurb is written too vividly! 🤦🏻‍♀️